RaVeR76/The-Kicks-Fix/testing.md

 #### User Goal : A chilled out site so that they will want to come back again and again

 #### **Test**
+There aren't really any tests left to do as regards this, as I have already completed these in the Responsiveness and Navigation sections.
+I believe that the above User Goals have been completed because the website has good navigation, good filtering as the per navbar options, the overall functionality ALL works bar a couple of bugs with the quantity buttons bug and the Reset email bug.
+The visual experience works well across ALL screens after a few minor adjustments and from the homepage to the checkout page everything looks really well.

 #### **Results**
+Overall, very happy with the final product and I really hope the user enjoys their experience trawling through The Kicks Fix for some hidden gems.
+As long as the price of some of the Premier Kicks doesn't scared them off (these were genuine prices by the way and in fact I had to reduce them, as some were unbelieveably extortionate)

 #### **Verdict**
+Love my wee website and I super proud of my achievement in the short space of time ....
+I really hope you all love it too !

 # Validators